mlidbom/Composable/README.md

 * Just open Composable.Everything.sln in Visual Studio 2017 and you should be good to go.
 * To run the tests you need administator access to a SQL server installation.
 If you don't have one the development edition is free to download and use.

+### Running the sample project
+* The connectionstring AccountManagement in AccountManagement.Server/App.config must be valid.
+ * The configured user must have full permissions to create tables etc in the database in the connection string.

 ### Environment varibles you should know about when running the tests

 **COMPOSABLE_DATABASE_POOL_MASTER_CONNECTIONSTRING**: Let's you override the connection string to use for the database pool.